 Having a fully running site is one of the efficient methods to prove your credibility.
 If they see that you are active online and maintain a good number of blog followers, then it should signal them that you are serious about your business.

 There is no denying the fact that social media has changed the marketing landscape at present.
 If you take a look at any websites right now, you will see social media icons and links incorporated in it.
 This is done to help readers share content easier without the hassle of manually copying links to their personal SM accounts.

 Avenue for getting recommendations or testimonials

 A lot of times, clients would specifically look for testimonials from past clients.
 Some of them trust the words of actual customers compared to the things you present in your ads.

 By creating a website, you are opening an avenue where satisfied customers could put out their reviews on your service and the like.
 Of course, you can have full control over what specific reports you want to make visible.

 Don’t waste the opportunity to serve your customers and ask for a few kind words based on the experience they had with your product.

 There are good websites and bad ones.
 The measure of which is highly determined by the amount of engagement they receive from the people.

-Whether you are a business owner or a freelancer who want to promote something, it’s imperative that you invest in making sure that the site you create is relatable and easy to navigate.
+Whether you are a business owner or a freelancer who wants to promote something, it’s imperative that you invest in making sure that the site you create is relatable and easy to navigate.
 Design highly speaks of user experience and keep in mind that if you don’t satisfy your visitors with a good experience on their first visit, they will most likely not mind coming back.